-1. The Office of the Co-Investigating Judges shall be established as an independent office within the ECCC.
-It shall be comprised of the Co-Investigating Judges and such other staff as necessary.

-2. Each Co-Investigating Judge shall have a Greffier.
+- 1. The Office of the Co-Investigating Judges shall be established as an independent office within the ECCC.
+It shall be comprised of the Co-Investigating Judges and such other staff as necessary. - 2.
+Each Co-Investigating Judge shall have a Greffier.
 The Greffiers shall keep a record of the investigation and undertake such other activities as required by the Co-Investigating Judges under these IRs.

-3. In preparing or amending their administrative regulations, the Co-Investigating Judges shall consult with the Chambers, the Co-Prosecutors and the Director and Deputy Director of the Office of Administration on any matters that may affect the operation of their Chambers or Offices.
-These administrative regulations shall be approved by the Co-Investigating Judges.

-4. Except for action that must be taken jointly under the ECCC Law and these IRs, the Co-Investigating Judges may delegate power to one of them, by a joint written decision, to accomplish such action individually.

-5. Except for actions that must be performed personally under the ECCC Law and these IRs, the Co-Investigating Judges may delegate the exercise of their functions by Rogatory Letter to their Investigators, except where coercive measures are required, or to the Judicial Police.
+The Greffiers shall liaise with the Office of Administration to ensure that copies of all case files are made and kept by the Office of Administration.
+The Greffiers shall certify that copied records are the same as the original.
+All original case files shall be kept in the Greffiers' office, in an Investigating Judge's office, or in any room of the ECCC with sufficient security conditions. - 3.
+In preparing or amending their administrative regulations, the Co-Investigating Judges shall consult with the Chambers, the Co-Prosecutors and the Director and Deputy Director of the Office of Administration on any matters that may affect the operation of their Chambers or Offices.
+These administrative regulations shall be approved by the Co-Investigating Judges. - 4.
+Except for action that must be taken jointly under the ECCC Law and these IRs, the Co-Investigating Judges may delegate power to one of them, by a joint written decision, to accomplish such action individually. - 5.
+Except for actions that must be performed personally under the ECCC Law and these IRs, the Co-Investigating Judges may delegate the exercise of their functions by Rogatory Letter to their Investigators, except where coercive measures are required, or to the Judicial Police.

-6. In the absence of a Co-Investigating Judge, actions that must be performed personally under these IRs may be accomplished by remote means.

-7. In the event of disagreement between the Co-Investigating Judges, the procedure in Rule 72 shall apply.
+- 6. In the absence of a Co-Investigating Judge, actions that must be performed personally under these IRs may be accomplished by remote means. - 7.
+In the event of disagreement between the Co-Investigating Judges, the procedure in Rule 72 shall apply.

-E - Judicial Police, Investigators and Greffiers
+E - Judicial Police and Investigators